Whisper65691/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

   v_1 = \sqrt{\frac{GM}{R}}
   $$
   where:
-  - $ G $ is the gravitational constant,
+  - $G$ is the gravitational constant,
-  - $ M $ is the mass of the celestial body,
+  - $M$ is the mass of the celestial body,
-  - $ R $ is the radius of the body.
+  - $R$ is the radius of the body.

 - **Physical Meaning**: At this speed, an object does not fall back to the planet because the gravitational pull is perfectly balanced by the centrifugal force of the circular motion.
 For Earth, this velocity is approximately **7.9 km/s**.